Dr. Samantha Powers – Director

 Charlie – Service Dawg

-Charlie, the youngest and newest edition to our staff, is a 1 year-old golden retriever service dog in training.
-Charlie loves people and spending time with her veterans and their families.
-Over time, Charlie will transition to a full-time PTSD service dog but, currently, she splits time in the office with Emo.
-Charlie’s favorite part of her job is playing with veterans and their families, sneaking out of the office to visit her neighbors, and learning new tricks for treats.
+Charlie, SVL’s cutest staff member, is a 2 year-old golden retriever service dog in training.
+Charlie loves people and spending time with her veterans and their families, chasing squirrels, and hanging out at the Intellectual House on campus.
+Over time, Charlie will transition to a full-time PTSD service dog and facility animal to SVL.
+Charlie’s favorite part of her job is playing with veterans and their families, chasing her favorite toy Lambchop, and learning new tricks for treats.